 Another factor to consider is the deadline for requesting a hearing.
 You must file Form N-336 within 30 days of receiving the Notice of Denial.
 Is that enough time to collect the evidence you need?
-You can request an extension to this deadline, but you must show good cause.
-Extensions are not granted often, so avoid relying on that option.
+You can request an extension to this deadline, but you would need to show good cause.
+Extensions are not granted often by USCIS, so try to avoid relying on that option.

-Another important consideration is seeking legal assistance.
+Another important consideration is whether to obtain legal assistance.
 If you want to request a hearing, an attorney can be a valuable, if not critical, resource.
 An attorney will analyze the reasons for your denial and assess your chances of success.
 An attorney can also prepare a legal brief and aid you in securing the evidence needed to support your case, as well as accompany you to the hearing when it is scheduled.
 Of course, you'll need to pay the attorney's fees.

 USCIS must schedule a hearing within 180 days of receiving a timely filed Form N-336.
 Your application will be assigned to a new officer—that is, one who did not examine your original application.

-If your N-400 Application for Naturalization is denied for reasons that do not make you inadmissible, you have the option to file a completely new application.
+If USCIS denies your N-400 Application for Naturalization for reasons that do not make you inadmissible to the United States, you have the option to file a completely new application.
 Filing a new application will make more sense than requesting a hearing if your application was not wrongfully denied, or if the reason for the denial can be cured with time.

 Instances where filing a new N-400 application might make the most sense include:

 If time is an issue, filing a new application could be quicker than waiting for a hearing to be scheduled.